The IBM i Decision Deserves a Partner Who’s Walked Every Path, Not a Vendor Selling One

 What We Examine

-Business logic complexity
+Business logic and integration complexity.

-The depth and criticality of your RPG, COBOL, and CL programs shapes every path option.
-We assess the effort required to futurize, abstract, or rewrite that logic, and what the risk of getting it wrong actually looks like for your operations.
+The depth and criticality of your RPG, COBOL, and CL programs shapes every path, along with the third-party integrations, API surface area, and data flows those systems don’t exist in isolation from.
+We assess the effort to futurize, abstract, or rewrite that logic, and what each path disrupts, preserves, or requires you to build from scratch.

-Budget and timeline realities
+Talent, budget, and timeline realities

 Competitive pressure and business requirements